The recognition procedure for asylum seekers is regulated by the Asylum Act (AsylG).

-- Politically persecuted persons are recognized as entitled to asylum in accordance with Article 16 a of the Basic Law (GG) if they are affected by targeted persecution measures by state organs in the entire territory of their country of origin.
+- Politically persecuted persons are recognized as entitled to asylum pursuant to Article 16a of the Basic Law (GG) if they are affected by targeted persecution measures by state organs in the entire territory of their country of origin.
 They are granted a temporary residence permit for their further stay in Germany.
 Those who enter Germany from a safe third country are not entitled to asylum.
-Safe third countries are primarily the member states of the European Union as well as other states designated by the Asylum Act (AsylG) in which the application of the Convention relating to the Status of Refugees (Geneva Refugee Convention - GFK) and the Convention for the Protection of Human Rights and Fundamental Freedoms (EMRK) is guaranteed.
-As a rule, therefore, asylum seekers who enter the territory of the Federal Republic of Germany by land cannot be granted asylum.
+Safe third countries are primarily the member states of the European Union as well as other states designated by the Asylum Act (AsylG), in which the application of the Convention relating to the Status of Refugees (Geneva Refugee Convention - GFK) and the Convention for the Protection of Human Rights and Fundamental Freedoms (EMRK) is ensured.
+Therefore, as a rule, asylum seekers who enter the territory of the Federal Republic of Germany by land are not eligible for asylum.

-- Refugee status under the Convention relating to the Status of Refugees (Geneva Convention) is granted to a person who, owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group (including gender) or political opinion, is outside the country of nationality and is unable or, owing to such fear, unwilling to avail himself of the protection of that country.
+- Refugee status under the Convention relating to the Status of Refugees (Geneva Convention) is granted to a person who, owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group (including when linked to sex) or political opinion, is outside the country of his or her nationality and is unable or, owing to such fear, unwilling to avail himself or herself of the protection of that country.
 In German law, this description of refugee status is found in section 3 of the Asylum Act (AsylG) and section 60(1) of the Residence Act (AufenthG).
-Refugee status may also be granted in cases of non-state persecution if the state or the parties or organisations controlling the territory of the state (or the substantial part thereof), including international organisations, are shown to be unable or unwilling to provide protection from persecution
+Refugee status may also be granted in cases of non-state persecution if the state or the parties or organizations controlling the territory of the state (or the substantial part thereof), including international organizations, are shown to be unable or unwilling to provide protection from persecution

-- International subsidiary protection is granted to persons who are threatened with serious harm within the meaning of Directive 2011/95/EC in their country of origin (section 4 Asylum Act).
-This includes the imposition or execution of the death penalty, torture or inhuman or degrading treatment or punishment, or a serious individual threat to life or integrity as a result of indiscriminate violence in the context of an international or internal armed conflict.
+- International subsidiary protection is granted to persons who are threatened with serious harm in their country of origin as defined in Directive 2011/95/EC (Section 4 Asylum Act).
+This includes the imposition or execution of the death penalty, torture or inhuman or degrading treatment or punishment, or a serious individual threat to life or integrity resulting from indiscriminate violence in the context of an international or internal armed conflict.

-On the basis of a positive decision by the Federal Office, persons entitled to protection are granted a temporary residence permit (section 25 (1) to (3) Residence Act).
-As a rule, persons entitled to asylum and recognised refugees are granted a settlement permit for permanent residence after only three years (section 26 (3) Residence Act).
-Subsidiary protected persons and persons for whom a ban on deportation has been established can be issued a settlement permit after five years (section 26 (4) Residence Act).
+On the basis of a positive decision by the Federal Office, persons entitled to protection are granted a temporary residence permit (Section 25 (1) to (3) Residence Act).
+As a rule, persons entitled to asylum and recognized refugees are granted a settlement permit for permanent residence after only three years (Section 26 (3) Residence Act).
+Subsidiary protected persons and persons for whom a ban on deportation has been established can be issued a settlement permit after five years (Section 26 (4) Residence Act).

 The decision of the Federal Office in the asylum procedure always depends on the individual case of the applicant.
 The decisive factor here is the hearing as well as additional investigations, which are arranged if necessary.

-The Federal Office also obtains the necessary information on the actual situation in the individual countries of origin (e.g. through information from the Federal Foreign Office or the UNHCR).
+For the decision-making process, the Federal Office also obtains the necessary information about the actual situation in the individual countries of origin (e.g. through information from the Foreign Office or the UNHCR).
 Since this is an individual procedure, the duration of the procedure may vary and the results may also differ for persons of the same origin.

-The decision of the Federal Office for Migration and Refugees on the asylum application is made in writing, accompanied by instructions on how to appeal.
+The decision of the Federal Office for Migration and Refugees on the asylum application is made in writing, accompanied by an appeal notice.